 A consultant is typically a self-employed, seasoned professional who brings to the table bags of knowledge, skills, and training in their area of expertise.

-They’re drafted in when a client has a pressing issue that they neither have the time nor the capability of resolving.
-Exercising their autonomy and professional judgement, a consultant then does whatever they see fit to deliver a solution that meets the client’s needs.
+They’re drafted in when a client has a pressing issue that they neither have the time nor the capacity to resolve.
+Exercising their independence and professional judgement, a consultant then does whatever they see fit to deliver a solution that meets the client’s needs.

 So, more often than not, a consultant won’t actually get involved in the daily grind of making the improvements needed.
-Instead, they steer their client on how best to implement their recommendations.
+Instead, they advise their client on how best to implement their recommendations.

 Much like a consultant, a contractor tends to be a skilled, self-employed professional.

-Not wanting to add to their tally of permanent staff, clients hire their services – on a contract basis – for a limited time only.
-A contractor routinely works onsite at their client’s premises and they do so under direct supervision, so they’re told what to do, how to do it and when it needs to be done then they need to consider the impact of IR35 rules as they could be deemed an employee.
+Clients pay for their services on a contract basis usually for a fixed period of time.
+A contractor may work onsite at their client’s premises and they may do so under direct supervision, if they’re also they’re told what to do, how to do it and when it needs to be done then they need to consider the impact of IR35 rules as they could be deemed an employee.

-Although a contractor can (and often does) advise their client on what work should be done, their main focus is on getting the work done and dusted.
+Although a contractor can (and often does) advise their client on what work should be done, their main focus is on getting the work done.

 Impact on fees

-The importance of the consultant / contractor distinction lies in the power of perception and how that can affect the level of fees you can command from your client.
+The importance of the consultant / contractor distinction lies in the power of perception and how that can affect the level of fees you can charge your client.

-While a consultant typically enters their client’s business at executive level, a contractor is commonly viewed as somewhat subordinate – part of the workforce furniture, if you will.
+While a consultant typically advises their client’s business at an executive level, a contractor may be viewed as somewhat subordinate – part of the workforce furniture, if you will.
 Consequently, a consultant can generally attract higher fees than a contractor.
-Rather than just offering their time to their client, a consultant markets solutions to their client’s problems and this is reflected in their billing practices.
+Rather than just offering their time to their client, a consultant markets solutions to their client’s problems and this is reflected in their fees.

 For instance, a contractor issues their clients with invoices exclusively based on their time spent providing services – whether this is calculated hourly, daily or project-based.
 By contrast, a consultant invoices their clients based on the quality of the solution and the consumer demand for it – not solely the time spent providing their services.